roadrunner-server/docs/php/rpc.md

 ### Async PHP RPC interface

-You can use `Spiral\Goridge\RPC\AsyncRPCInterface` and implementation with multiple relays to effectively offer non-blocking IO in regards to the Roadrunner communication.
+You can use `Spiral\Goridge\RPC\AsyncRPCInterface` and implementation with multiple relays to effectively offer non-blocking IO in regard to the Roadrunner communication.

 The interface provides the following new methods:
  - `callIgnoreResponse(string $method, mixed $payload): void` - Invoke the remote RoadRunner service method using the given payload (free form) non-blocking and ignore the response.